BP-Apex/BP-Apex/README.md

-# BP-Apex
+# Bpex

 ## Environment

-BP-Apex is tested on the following operating systems:
+Bpex is tested on the following operating systems:

 - Ubuntu 16.04

-BP-Apex is tested on the following Python versions:
+Bpex is tested on the following Python versions:

 - python 3.7

 ## Dependencies

-Running benchmark:
+Running example and benchmark:

 - numpy